 Conjure up a vision of the person for whom you are writing.
 Be as precise as you can in your imagining.

-They'll have a budget to create their online store and are wondering if Shopify might be for them.
+They'll have a budget to build their online store and are wondering if Shopify might be for them.
 Or should they choose a UK based solution like EKM or Shopwired and if they do which is best?

 UK Readers Should Read My EKM Review

 They'll have a family to look after and so getting set up quickly is essential to them because they don't have hours, days or weeks to spend endlessly researching.
-Equally the budget doesn't run into thousands so they won't be approaching a design studio and they'd like to do as much as possible to help get the site launched.
+Equally the budget doesn't run into thousands so they won't be approaching a website design studio and they'd like to do as much as possible to help get the site launched.

 They may well have a part-time job to supplement their income while they get their new project off the ground.